Wolfgang Heinz (actor): East Germany

 In East Germany, Heinz permanently joined the cast of the Deutsches Theater under Wolfgang Langhoff.
 He appeared in more than 300 roles, and was best known for his portrayal of the title characters in King Lear, Life of Galileo, Wallenstein, Nathan the Wise and Professor Mamlock.
 Beside this, he also directed 80 plays through the years and appeared in several DEFA films.
 From 1959 to 1962, he headed the National Theatre School in Berlin.
 In 1960, he became a professor and a member of the Academy of the Arts.
 In 1963, he left the KPÖ and joined the Socialist Unity Party of Germany.
 At the same year, he replaced Langhoff as the theater's director and manager, holding this position until 1969.

 At 1966, Heinz was appointed head of the East German Theater Artists' Association, an office he held until his death.
 Between 1968 and 1974, he was the president of the Academy of the Arts.
 In 1975, he had made his last appearance on stage, performing Nathan the Wise; afterwards, he became an honorary member of the Deutsches Theater.

-Heinz received the Patriotic Order of Merit at 1965 (with an honorary clasp granted at 1980), the National Prize of East Germany in 1968, the Order of Karl Marx during 1974 and the Goethe Prize of Berlin in 1976.
+Heinz received the Patriotic Order of Merit in 1965 (with an honorary clasp granted at 1980), the National Prize of East Germany in 1968, the Order of Karl Marx during 1974 and the Goethe Prize of Berlin in 1976.
 On 30 September 1983, he was granted an honorary citizenship of the city of Berlin by the authorities in East Berlin.
 After the German reunification Heinz's status was retained by the city council, since his theater career in the capital begun before the communist rule and was independent of it.
 Heinz is buried in Adlershof Cemetery in Berlin.

 After his death, a Wolfgang Heinz Ring was bestowed annually to new and promising young actors by the Theater Artists' Association.
 Following the reunification, the right to award the ring was passed to the manager of the Deutsches Theater.